FlagOpen/FlagEmbedding/research/BGE_Reasoner/README.md

 - Using the GPT-4 reasoning queries provided by BRIGHT, the score increases to **37.7**, which is **+5.6** higher than DIVER’s corresponding result (32.1).
 Combining our embedding-based retrieval with BM25 (hybrid fusion, weights: 0.75 / 0.25) yields **nDCG@10 = 40.2**.
 - Finally, when using rewritten queries produced by **BGE-Reasoner-Rewriter** and fusing with BM25 (weights: 0.75 / 0.25), we reach **nDCG@10 = 40.8**.

-> On Sep 4, 2025, we released the first-stage search results of BGE-Reasoner-Embed-0821 using original queries and GPT-4 reasoning queries (Top-2000 candidates; excluded IDs removed) [here](https://huggingface.co/datasets/hanhainebula/bright-search-results_bge-reasoner-embed-0821/tree/main), and part of our training data [here](https://huggingface.co/datasets/hanhainebula/bge-reasoner-data/tree/main/bge-reasoner-data-0904).
+> On Sep 4, 2025, we released the first-stage search results of BGE-Reasoner-Embed-0821 using original queries and GPT-4 reasoning queries (Top-2000 candidates; excluded IDs removed) [here](https://huggingface.co/datasets/hanhainebula/bright-search-results_bge-reasoner-embed-0821/tree/main).

 ![BGE-Reasoner-Embed & BGE-Reasoner-Rewriter Results](./imgs/embedder-rewriter_results.png)